bgskinner3/ByteBits/README.md

-# Data Encryption Library
+# ByteBits — Multi-Language Encryption Library

-This repository serves as a comprehensive collection of encryption methods implemented in TypeScript.
-It provides tested, documented, and reusable implementations of various cryptographic algorithms, designed to help developers integrate encryption into their applications easily and securely.
-While this library is continuously maintained and improved, it currently includes the following encryption methods:
+ByteBits is a comprehensive repository housing a collection of robust, well-tested encryption algorithms implemented across different programming languages.
+This project includes both widely recognized cryptographic standards—such as Blowfish, Twofish, and AES—as well as custom-built encryption methods developed from the ground up.

+Designed for developers seeking reliable and reusable encryption solutions, ByteBits provides documented, maintainable, and secure implementations to help integrate strong data protection into your applications with ease.
+The repository is actively maintained and expanded to cover more algorithms and enhancements.

+## Included Encryption Methods

-- ### Blowfish
+- Blowfish
-- ### TwoFish
+- Twofish
-- ### AES Data Encryption (CTR Mode)
+- AES (CTR Mode)
+- Custom-built algorithms

 <br />